kisram/XML_Dev_Assessment/README.md

 After cloning the repository, every XML file in the directory is parsed.
 Any XML not well-formed triggers an error message.
 Successfully parsed XMLs are then merged into a single file.
 During this, I remove individual XML declarations, adding one global declaration instead.
 The content of each file is put in an element, labeled with its filename.
 This is done so I can later identify in which file a broken pointer was found.

-Once aggregated, the combined XML file is transformed using the XSLT stylesheet.
+Afterwards, the combined XML file is transformed using the XSLT stylesheet.
 My goal was a straightforward XML report using some custom element names, emphasizing readability.
 Each sub-task had its designated element (except for 5., that sub-task was achieved in the Python script).

+1. **Index of All Mentioned Places**:
+   Using `<xsl:for-each-group>`, I group `wib:featureValueObservation` elements by the `@ref` attribute in `tei:placeName`.
+This ensures unique indexing.
+The result is under the `<placeIndex>` element, each entry containing the place, in the same format as in the original XML filesa and a list of all wib:featureValueObservationwhere they occur.

+2. **Summary of Feature Value Observations by Dialect**:
+   I group `wib:featureValueObservation/tei:lang` elements by their `@corresp` and use the count function.
+This provides the total number feature value observations for each dialect, listed under the `<observationsByLanguage>` element.

+3. **Analysis of Bibliographic Items**:
+   The task only asks for the most-used bibliographic item, but I included counts for each type.
+I group `tei:bibl` elements based on their type attribute and determine the most-used item using the max function.
+Results can be found under the <bibliographicItems> section.

+4. **Features Associated with Tribes**:
+   I identified features linked to tribes by targeting `wib:featureValueObservation` elements that have a `tei:personGrp` child with a role attribute labeled "tribe".
+The associated features are listed under the <tribesFeatureList> section in the report.

+5. **Identification of Documents Not Well-Formed**:
+   During the XML file processing in the Python script, I use a try-except structure.
+Parsing each file with Saxon, any ill-formed XML would raise an exception, which is then caught, and the relevant error message, along with the file name, is printed out.

+6. **Identification of Broken Pointers**:
+   "Broken pointers which cannot be resolved" was a bit ambiguous, so I started with the things that are part of the report: place names, dialects, person groups, and bibliographic references.
+Later I also included the references from the @resp attribute of each wib:featureValueObservation element, based on the list of prefixes at the beginning of each document The logic for all of these is similar, I check if the value exists in the external documents they reference.
+For simplicity, links to external documents are hardcoded.
+For dialects, I verify if the document in the `<lang>` element's `@corresp` attribute exist.
+Broken pointers, when found, include references to their source document.
+Both the list of broken pointers and the list of source files is deduplicated.
+I noticed some `person group references` prefixed with '#' instead of 'prg:'and considered adjusting the script for this but then thought it would be informative to highlight such inconsistencies.

+After the XSLT transformation, I refine the XML report for better readability, ensuring proper indentation and removing unnecessary spaces.